astropy/astroquery/docs/cadc/cadc.rst

 Alternatively, if the query result is large and data does not need to be in memory, lazy access to the downloaded FITS file can be used.
-If no downloading is needed, the `get_url_list=True` argument can be passed in to return a list of access urls.

 .. code-block:: python